CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Convergence Analysis: Nonconvex Case

 \end{corollary} Finally, we can obtain the transient time for CEDAS when there is no compression. \begin{corollary} Let the conditions in Theorem \ref{thm:ncvx_KT} hold and further assume condition \eqref{eq:ncvx_initial}.
 In addition, suppose there is no compression, i.e., $C = 0$.
-Choose
+Choose $\alpha = 1/4$ and $\gamma= 1 / 8$. { Set $\eta$ to satisfy \eqref{eq:eta_ncvx}.} Then the transient time of Algorithm \ref{alg:lead_ds} becomes